gczudowski/fourthwall-recruitment-task/README.md

 1. communicating errors could be handled using toasts and have better responsive UI
 1. when an api error occurs, we could add a button to retry the same query manually
 1. if we cared about google positioning, it would be a good idea to implement SSR, like Next.js
+1. perhaps write more cases in react testing library to cover other cases (e.g. api error, disabled prev/next buttons when reached the limit)

 # Limitations